- Home

 Final salary pensions

 Old style final salary pensions set a retirement age when people are expected to retire.
-This age – called a normal retirement age – can vary from profession to profession and scheme to scheme, but it’s typically 65.
+This age – usually referred to as the ‘normal retirement age’ – can vary from profession to profession and scheme to scheme, but it’s typically 65.
 However, it could be 60 or even younger.
 You generally can’t retire earlier than this age without receiving a lower pension.

 Final salary pensions are also called ‘defined benefit’ pensions.
 Some defined benefit pensions aren’t final salary because they are based on your salary throughout your time with the employer and not your salary before retirement.
 These are called ‘career average’ pensions.

-If you want to carry on working, or if you can manage financially without taking your final salary pension, you don’t have to take it.
-Your employer (or to be more accurate, the pension scheme rules) may insist that you take your pension once you’ve had your 75th birthday.
+If you want to carry on working, or if you can manage financially without taking your final salary pension, you don’t have to take it at your scheme’s normal retirement age.
+However, your employer (or to be more accurate, the pension scheme rules) may insist that you take your pension once you’ve had your 75th birthday.

 The longer you leave it before you take your pension, the bigger the amount you should receive each month/year.
 That’s because the pension doesn’t need to pay out for as many years as if you took your pension earlier.